-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer", "accelerated filer", "smaller reporting company", and "emerging growth
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer", "accelerated filer", "smaller reporting company", and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer $oximes$ Accelerated filer \square Non-accelerated filer \square Smaller reporting company \square Emerging growth company \Box 0 00 y check mark if the registrant has electure or years and the Exchange of the E red not to use the extended transition period for compl ge Act. \square ying with any Indicate by chec k mark whether the registr ant is a shell company (as defined in R ule 12b-2 of the Exchange Act). \square Yes \boxtimes No As of August 2, 2020, 42,742,176 shares o f the registrant's common stock, \$0.00 1 par value per share, were outstanding.
+Large accelerated filer ⊠ Non-accelerated filer □ Accelerated filer □ Smaller reporting company □ Emerging growth company □ nev If an emerging growth company, indicate by check mark if the registrant has v or revised financial accounting standards pursuant to Section 13(a) of the Ex Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). ☐ Yes ☒ No As of October 25, 2020, 43,443,699 shares of the registrant's common stock, \$0.001 par value per share, were outstanding.